gollmar/for-a-rainy-day/action-research/overview.md

 Apart from being the program's primary facilitator, the museum also brings expertise in inquiry-based learning in visual art.
 Through partnership with local graduate school faculty, the museum also brings expertise in K-8 teaching and educational research methodologies.

 Concurrent with the classroom-based research and professional development program, the museum will also conduct ongoing research in continuing education for teachers as well as museum-based cross-domain integration.

+## A rough timeline

+This program could take a wide variety of forms, so this is just an example of a timeline that might work.

+### Summer course

+A unique, month-long summer course in art integration practices and classroom research methodologies.

+By the end of summer, teachers develop individual research projects to be implemented over the course of the year.

+### Fall and spring semesters

+Teachers conduct their research and meet online and in-person to check in and receive support.

+### Exhibition

+Teachers present their research to each other and the public in early summer.

+### Opportunities for extension

+Some teachers may continue as advisors or mentors for a second year.
+Additionally, some research may lead to additional questions or opportunities for further study or publication.